 Reconcile and check all due invoices have been paid.
-You will also need to track all the costs to the company, whether from expense reports, invoices, or company cards.
+You will also need to track all the costs to the company whether it’s from expense reports, invoices, or company cards.

-At this point, you could make a final call for expenses across the organization.
-This will be done automatically if you have smart spend management software from a company like Payhawk.
+At this point, you could make a final call for expenses across the organisation or if you have smart spend management software from a company like Payhawk, this will be done automatically.

 Budget accuracy is essential for companies, and the month-end close is the ideal process to keep tabs on it.

-You might not choose to do this every month, but it pays to include this on the checklist, especially if your company owns many assets that depreciate quickly.
+You might not choose to do this every month, but it pays to include this on the checklist, especially if your company owns a lot of assets that depreciate quickly.

 Review fixed assets to the company and account for their depreciation as a cost.
 Equally, conduct an inventory count to understand what value is left.
-By recording these changes and spreading these depreciation costs throughout the year, you avoid sudden profit losses.
+By recording these changes and spreading these depreciation costs throughout the year, you avoid sudden losses of profit.

 Through the month-end close, you will need to update these key documents.

 The business ledger and financial statements like P&L statements and the balance sheet are the big deliverables for the closing period.
 Executives need these reports to stay informed on business performance and use them as the basis to make major decisions for the next fiscal period.
-Ensure they’re accurate so your company’s strategic financial planning is built on healthy foundations.
+Make sure they’re accurate, so your company’s strategic financial planning is built on healthy foundations.

 Closing the month can be a headache for many companies, but it doesn’t need to be.
-Consider the medium-to-long-term solutions that can simplify, automate and digitize tasks to decrease your reliance on manual processes.
+Consider the medium-to-long term solutions that can simplify, automate and digitise tasks to decrease your reliance on manual processes.

 Depending on the size of your business, you'll likely have some kind of variation on a mix of internal accountancy, external accounting support, bookkeeping software, and/or ERP accounting tool.
 The actual machine and cogs of your finance function depend entirely on the size of your business and its needs.
 But either way, you will need it to run smoothly to close your month on time.
 Ideally, you will also work with a spend management provider (who offers both company cards and expense management software) that integrates with the best ERPS for your business size.

-Having a reliable accounting firm or tax consultant means you can count on specialized help if you don't have it covered internally or don't have the time for it in your current setup.
+Having a reliable accounting firm or tax consultant means you can count on specialised help if you either don't have it covered internally or don't have the time for it in your current setup.

 Most companies have by now invested or are looking to invest in an ERP to bring together disparate teams and data sources in the business.

-ERP is the metaphorical glue that combines all the individual systems in a larger organization.
-With ERP software integrations, each department still enjoys its own system, but all are connected and can be accessed via one interface, granting crucial access to company directors with real-time data.
+ERP is the metaphorical glue that brings together all the individual systems in a larger organisation.
+With ERP software each department still enjoys its own system, but all are connected and can be accessed via one interface, granting crucial access to company directors with real-time data.

-A recent survey determined that accounting was by far the most critical function, with 89% of respondents investing in an ERP system.
+In a recent survey, it was determined that accounting was by far the most critical function with 89% of respondents investing in an ERP system.
 The most important features included the general ledger (GL), accounts receivable (AR), accounts payable (AP), budgeting, and financial reporting.

-Payhawk makes it easy to give out virtual company credit cards to anyone on your team.
-Combined with spending limits and total visibility, this is not only a better way to manage spending and empower your employees, but this will also keep you much better organized daily.
+Payhawk makes it really easy to give out virtual company credit cards to anyone in your team.
+Combined with spending limits and total visibility, this is not only a better way to manage to spend and empower your employees, but this will also keep you much better organised on a daily basis.